ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 There MAY be an optional section for extensions within the `feedback` element.
 The absence or existence of this section SHOULD NOT create an error when processing reports.
-This will be covered in more depth in another section.
+This will be covered in a separate section.

 ]]